vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *tathā mantrā ḥ samastāś ca viyāyām atra saṁsthitā ḥ * //47//

 78
-The Dīexplains that the net alluded to here is a net for catching fi sh, the threads of whose mesh are gathered at their “root” in a metal ring from which they, as it were, issue forth.
+The Dī explains that the net alluded to here is a net for catching fi sh, the threads of whose mesh are gathered at their “root” in a metal ring from which they, as it were, issue forth.
 In the same way, the *vaikari* , manifested form of the word, of all uttered mantras, and, of course, the *śrīvidyā* when made use of, is gathered initially in the supreme, *parā* , plane of the Word, *vāc* .

 Then comes the so-called traditional meaning \( *saṁpradāyārtha* \), which is transmitted through the \(oral\) teachings of the succession of spiritual masters of the Śrīvidyā school \( *gurūpadeśakrameṇa* \).
 In this respect, this *artha* does not bring anything new, as appears from its being expounded in one half- *śloka* :